-The Achieved POR during the POR Period is equal to the Providing Unit Output

-Delta: will be calculated for each sample point during the POR Period as the

-Providing Unit Output minus the Providing Unit Pre-Event Output.
-The Average

-Achieved POR is calculated as the mean of these Achieved POR values.
+The Achieved POR during the POR Period will be calculated for each sample point during the POR Period as the Providing Unit Output minus the Providing Unit Pre-Event Output.
+The Average Achieved POR is calculated as the mean of these Achieved POR values.

-5.8.2.6 Calculation of Performance Incident Scaling Factor (Q_i) for Provision of POR i) If the Average POR Requirement Expected POR Response (inclusive of the POR Inertia Credit) minus the Average Achieved POR Response is less than or equal to 1 MW and the Average Achieved POR Response divided by the Expected Average POR Requirementsponse is greater than or equal to 0.5,
+5.8.2.6 Calculation of Performance Incident Scaling Factor (Q_i) for Provision of POR i) If the Average POR Requirement (inclusive of the POR Inertia Credit) minus the Average Achieved POR is less than or equal to 1 MW and the Average Achieved POR divided by the Expected Average POR Requirement is greater than or equal to 0.5,

-For each Performance Incident, where the Expected POR Average POR Requirement response (inclusive of the POR Inertia Credit) is greater than or equal to 40.5 MW, the Performance Incident Scaling Factor (Q_i) is calculated as follows;
+For each Performance Incident, where the Average POR Requirement (inclusive of the POR Inertia Credit) is greater than or equal to 0.5 MW, the Performance Incident Scaling Factor (Q_i) is calculated as follows;